 • If you decide, along with your clinician, that the copper IUD is right for you, your clinician will write you a prescription.
 You can purchase your IUD at a pharmacy (approximately $80 – $350) or at a sexual health clinic that sells IUDs (approx. $50 – $175).

-o PPT’s Health Services sells the copper IUD for $54 and inserts IUDs on the last Wednesday of each month.
+o PPT’s Health Services sells the copper IUD for $54 and inserts IUDs by appointment.

 • Before you get a prescription, your clinician will need to do a complete pelvic exam and test you for infections, including some sexually transmitted infections (STIs).

 • Your clinician may want to put in the IUD while you are on your period, but this is not always necessary.

 • After insertion you may feel some discomfort and cramping.
 This usually goes away within a few days.
 You may want to discuss using pain medication with your clinician.

 • You will be protected from pregnancy right away, but you may want to wait 48 hours before having vaginal sex.
 Your clinician may also recommend you use a back-up method of birth control like condoms or spermicides for the first 6 weeks.